conversejs/converse.js/docs/source/plugin_development.rst

     There is a `Yeoman <http://yeoman.io/>`_ code generator, called `generator-conversejs <https://github.com/jcbrand/generator-conversejs>`_, which
-    you can use to generate plugin scaffolding/boilerplate, which you can use as a starting point and basis for writing your plugin.
+    you can use to generate plugin scaffolding/boilerplate that serves as a starting point and basis for writing your plugin.

     Please refer to the `generator-conversejs <https://github.com/jcbrand/generator-conversejs>`_